Tech Duel

 confidence score

-Based on your IDE setup, workflow preferences, and team constraints, Pinecone is the stronger fit here.
-The agentic multi-file editing advantage becomes significant as your codebase grows, and the model flexibility will matter when…
+Based on your infrastructure capacity, hosting plans, and hybrid search needs, Pinecone is the stronger fit here.
+The zero-ops advantage becomes significant as your team grows, and the pricing tradeoff will matter when…

 Get your personalized recommendation